03 Dec Is LastPass Safe?

-LastPass markets itself as being the last password a user will ever need, as it allows people to store all of their passwords and logins in one secure location.
+LastPass markets itself as the last password a user will ever need, as it allows people to store all their passwords and logins in one secure location.

 But what happens if LastPass gets hacked?
 Will all 30+ million user accounts have their credentials compromised?